 Another cause of drooping pilea plants is due to dry soil.

-Pilea plants are often sold as small plants which may be in smaller pots.
-A very small pot has less capacity for soil and therefore can hold much less moisture and dries out much quicker.
+Pilea plants are often sold as small plants, which may be in smaller pots.
+A very small pot has less capacity for soil and, therefore, can hold much less moisture and dries out much quicker.

 If the soil dries out completely then the pilea droops as a sign of stress.

-Consider whether your pilea is near a source of heat which can contribute to the soil drying too fast or in an air current which can sap moisture from the leaves (pilea’s prefer some humidity).
+Consider whether your pilea is near a source of heat, which can contribute to the soil drying too fast, or in an air current, which can sap moisture from the leaves (pilea’s prefer some humidity).

 This is also the timeline of growth as a wild plant in terms of developing a drooping appearance over time.

-How to Revive a Drooping and Dying Pilea Peperomioides
+My Tips for Reviving a Drooping and Dying Pilea Peperomioides

 Watch this helpful YouTube video for how to propagate pilea offshoots for new plants:

 Why Are My Pilea Peperomioides (Chinese Money Plant) Leaves Turning Yellow and Brown?

 - Symptoms.
 Yellow leaves can turn droopy or wilted with a dying appearance.